freifunk-kiel/ffki-packages/README.md

 Freifunk Kiel - gluon-packages
 ==============================

-This branch contains packages for the coming gluon release 2018.1.
+This branch contains packages for the gluon release 2018.1.x

 ### gluon-au-change